[ Case Study ]

 Combat first, story later.
 Most D&D digital adaptations render the whole experience: narrative, exploration, character relationships, combat.
 Party Wipe deliberately doesn't.
 Story tracking is the solved-ish half (wikis, objective trees, prepared encounters); combat is where the friction lives.
 Building only the combat half means the engine gets sharpened on the actual hard problem before it has to plug into a larger system.

 Zone abstraction over grid.
-Most digital D&D either keeps the grid (BG3, Solasta) or abstracts to text-only (most CRPG-likes).
-Three zones is the middle abstraction that preserves positioning as a tactical choice without making turns expensive.
+Most digital D&D either keeps the grid (BG3, Solasta) or abstracts to a text-only combat log (most computer RPGs).
+Three zones is the middle ground that keeps positioning a real tactical choice without making turns expensive.
 Newcomers read the battlefield instantly.

 One source of truth per visual concern.
 Damage, condition, intent, and class colors each live as a TS registry reading from CSS custom properties in game-tokens.css.
 No component owns its own color map.
 Adding a new damage family is one file.
 Theming a new screen is reading existing tokens.
 The architecture survives expansion when the trimmed content grows back to full breadth.